Cycling across southern Italy - from Puglia to the Amalfi Coast & Sorrento - BRPS

 From Puglia, through the Basilicata and Cilento National Park to the Amalfi Coast & Sorrento

-9 to 12-day road cycling tour with different bases in charming hotels & agriturismo’s
+11-day road cycling tour with different bases in charming hotels & agriturismos

-This tour offers some of the best biking through southern Italy’s less-travelled but breathtaking regions.
-This tour, full of pleasant surprises, zigzags along an intriguing route through Puglia, Basilicata & Campania, showing the real ‘Mezzogiorno’, and ending with a stunning ride along what is arguably the world’s most beautiful coastline, the Amalfi Coast !
+This tour offers some of the best biking through southern Italy’s less-travelled regions.
+The tour, full of pleasant surprises, zigzags along an intriguing route through Puglia, Basilicata & Campania, showing the real ‘Mezzogiorno’, and ending with a stunning ride along what is arguably the world’s most beautiful coastline, the Amalfi Coast !

 Expect a rewarding ride every day – and along with the ride you’ll experience the ‘real Italy’, with intimate insights into southern Italian life every day.
 You’ll cycle through areas and villages which, not without reason, have been nominated ‘World Heritage’ by UNESCO: the wonderful towns of Alberobello and Matera, the Cilento National Park and the Amalfi Coast.
 This tour gives you the opportunity to discover both the famous, and sometimes busy & touristy Amalfi Coast and Puglia and the quiet, peaceful Cilento & Basilicata.

 From Castelmezzano you then cycle in a south-western direction.
-First you have to tackle some great mountain scenery, then you head towards the spectacular coastline of the Cilento National Park, an area of stunning natural beauty and without the throngs of tourists.
+First you have to tackle some great mountain scenery, you’ll stay in the castle of Montesano and you’ll have the chance to visit the stunning Abbey of Padula.
+Then you head down towards the spectacular coastline of the Cilento National Park, an area of stunning natural beauty.
 It has miles and miles of dense forests, clear water, pleasant beaches and coves, friendly residents, typical local trattoria’s, and great fish restaurants.
 All around you there is an explosion of colour, olive trees and ancient farmhouses.
 Your accommodation here is at the mythical Cape Palinuro, on the shores of the blue Mediterranean.

 On your second day in the Cilento you cycle up north, sampling dreamy coastal scenery, wild mountain valleys, deep gorges, and attractive countryside with vineyards and olive groves.
 You pass world-famous cultural sites listed as UNESCO World Heritage, such as Velia and Paestum, and visit some of the nicest medieval villages in the area, both along the coast and slightly inland, where the traditional way of life is still evident.
 All these attractions are connected by quiet roads, ideal for cycling.
 Of course there will also be plenty of time to enjoy the splendid beaches and wonderful food on offer.